c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 character of the corresponding field for all the co-ordinates.

-This gave me two strings out of which one of them was human readable and went like **`FLATBETHEEARTH`** which also reminded me that the theory that the Earth was flat was a very denounced theory in among early sailors.
+This gave me two strings out of which one of them was human readable and went like **`FLATBETHEEARTH`** which also reminded me that the theory that the Earth was flat was a very denounced theory among early sailors.
 So this was the string we are looking for but still we have to place back the **`_`** values at the appropriate places from the Base64 decoded value.

 The final flag obtained after the above is **`dsc{FLAT_BE_THE_EARTH}`**.